jcwang587/cgcnn2/docs/2_cgcnn.md

 ## Graph Representation

 The main idea in CGCNN is to represent the crystal structure by a crystal graph that encodes both atomic information and bonding interactions between atoms.
-A crystal graph $\mathcal{G}$ is an udirected multigraph which is defined by nodes representing atoms and edges representing connections between atoms in a crystal.
+A crystal graph $\mathcal{G}$ is an undirected multigraph which is defined by nodes representing atoms and edges representing connections between atoms in a crystal.

 Each node $i$ is represented by a feature vector $v_i$, encoding the property of the atom corresponding to node $i$.
 Similarly, each edge $(i,j)_k$ is represented by a feature vector $u_{(i,j)_k}$ corresponding to the $k$th bond connecting atom $i$ and atom $j$.